-Many books are offering free play bonuses when you sign up or deposit with them.
+Many books are offering the best sportsbook bonuses when you sign up or deposit with them.
 The Free Play calculator is your friend when it comes to finding the best game and betting odds to use your free play bonus on.

 To use the calculator simply add the amount you got for a free play bonus, add the odds of the team you are looking to bet on, then add the odds of the other team.
 The results will give you the amount you need to bet to be sure you make a profit with your free bet.

 Take your time and look around at the odds for the best play for your free play bonus.
-You can see a range of odds across different sportsbooks at the SBR Odds page.
-The sportsbooks below offer great odds and are well worth exploring.
+You can see a range of odds across different sportsbooks at the betting odds page.
+The sportsbooks below offer great odds and are well worth exploring

 Freeplay Size: The freeplay notional size in dollars

 Freeplay Line: The line at which the freeplay is bet (US or decimal)